 Whether it is at a public park or grocery store, people who are eligible to consume alcoholic beverages are rightfully able to express themselves freely in public.
-Unfortunately, many cases of mere excitement can be perceived as disorderly intoxication and can result in serious legal and criminal consequences.
-With the assistance of qualified disorderly defense attorneys at the Law Office of Silverman, Mack & Associates, you can trust that you will be saved from such devastating circumstance.
+Unfortunately, many cases of mere excitement can be perceived as disorderly intoxication.
+Disorderly intoxication can carry severe consequences that may impact job eligibility, professional licensing, as well as acceptance to educational institutions.
+If you've been charged with disorderly intoxication in Gainesville, contact The Law Office of Silverman, Mack & Associates for a free initial consultation with a qualified criminal defense attorney.

-What is Disorderly Intoxication?
+What Is Disorderly Intoxication?

-College Students Charged with Disorderly Intoxication
+College Students & Disorderly Intoxication